5 Easy Food and Wine Pairing Tips for Thanksgiving

 Most great combinations come to life when the flavors compliment each other.
 For example, if you’re serving an earthy, mushroom-based dish, pair it with an equally earthy wine, such as a Pinot Noir.

-Turkey Day Tip: The light body of the 2013 Pinot Noir will lay a pleasing framework throughout the meal.
+Turkey Day Tip: The light body of the 2018 Gamay Noir Limited will lay a pleasing framework throughout the meal.
 It slides in flavor-wise where the turkey, cranberries, and stuffing intersect.

 2. Texture and acidity are key.

 As with flavor, wines will be the most complimentary when paired with a food of similar texture and acidity.
 Both food and wine range from light (green beans) to very heavy (creamy mashed potatoes).